Malawi Electoral Commission: Commissioners and leadership

+Annabel Mtalimanja, was sworn in as chair in June 2024.
+Two commissioners were sworn in, in June 2024 these were Rev. Phillip P.J.
+Kambulire and Dr. Limbikani Kamlongera.
+They joined Caroline Mfune, Richard Chapweteka and Dr Emmanuel Fabiano who had been appointed in 2021 and they were reappointed for another term in June 2025.

 Secretariat and departments

 A permanent secretariat supports the Commissioners and implements operational tasks.
 MEC’s internal organisation commonly includes departments such as Electoral Services, Information and Communication Technology, Civic and Voter Education, Media and Public Relations, Legal Services, Human Resources and Finance.
 The Commission also maintains units for observer coordination, results management, and boundary review.